Callee84/sourdough/README.md

 ![Screenshot of sourdough page](/assets/images-readme/screen-sourdough.png)

 ##### Contact
-Contact side consists of a form divided in to three textfield.
-The three field is required that the vistor at least fill in thier email and the questionform.
+Contact side consists of a form divided in to three textfields.
+The email and the quesiton-input is required to fill in to be able hit the submit-button.

 ![Screenshot of contact page](/assets/images-readme/screen-contact.png)